 Set a recurring reminder on your calendar to check your reviews regularly.
 This way you will see if anything new has come up with the big review sites like Yelp.
 There are also various online tools available, such as Google Alerts to help you stay informed.

 The worst thing you can do with a negative review is ignore it.
 Some review sites like Yelp allow you to start by sending the reviewer a private message.
 This is an opportunity to apologize to the customer and potentially explain how the situation has been resolved.
 Just remember, you don’t want to make excuses, burden them with long explanations, or try and defend yourself or restore your reputation.
 Focus on validating their feelings and their concerns, and on the action you are taking to alleviate their concerns and compensate for their inconvenience.

 In many situations, a private message that satisfactorily addresses the negative experience that the customer had will result in the reviewer removing the negative review.
 If it doesn’t, or if you’re dealing with a review site that doesn’t allow private messages, it may be a good idea to write a public response.
-By responding to the negative review you’re letting potential customers know that you’re on top of your customer service.
+By responding to negative reviews you’re letting potential customers know that you’re on top of your customer service.`1

 Once a negative review is published, it’s important to act quickly.
 If there is an actual problem that should be addressed with your business, you’ll want to take care of that promptly.
 However be sure to establish communication with the unhappy customer as soon as possible—while the reviewer is still thinking about the experience and possibly willing to change the review.
 If enough time passes, not only has the unaddressed negative review been deterring potential customers, but the reviewer becomes far less likely to remove or modify their review.